Ramcat Historic District

+The Ramcat Historic District, also known as the Schuylkill Historic District, is a national historic district that is located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 1986.

+History and architectural features

-Ramcat Historic District, also known as the Schuylkill Historic District, is a national historic district located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania.
-It encompasses 613 contributing buildings.
-It includes a mix of transportation-related, residential, and industrial properties.
-The mid- to late-19th century housing stock is characterized as two-story, rowhouse dwellings for the working class.
+This district encompasses 613 contributing buildings and includes a mix of transportation-related, residential, and industrial properties.
+The mid- to late-nineteenth-century housing stock is characterized as two-story, rowhouse dwellings for the working class.
 Notable non-residential buildings include the Wanamaker delivery garage, Gimbel's delivery garage, Lanston Monotype Co., Lippincott and Co.
 Press Building, Thornton-Fuller Auto Assembly Plant (1925), Crane Ice Cream Co.
 (1904, 1914), and the New York Pie Baking Co.

 It was added to the National Register of Historic Places in 1986.